Rangisal/Kickstarter-Analysis/README.md

 ## Analysis and Challenges
 As described above the analysis is based mainly based on,
 - Analysis of outcomes based on launch date
-- Analysis of outcomes based ob Goals
+- Analysis of outcomes based on Goals

 ### Analysis of Outcomes Based on Launch Date
 - Added a new column to the worksheet as "years " and extracted the year from date created column in order to determine the readable format.